tambysatya/NAPS/README.md

 - containers: BLOCK routing between two containers (is it possible ? probably in netfilter)
 - LISTENING: servers should listen on 127.0.0.1 if they are running natively; but on 0.0.0.0 if they are run within a container
 - FIREWALL: ports should be oppened only if the service runs within a container (and firewall should be handled by the service)
+- iso: use different iso names (otherwise tofu does not upload it)

 ### IDEAS